AIA's Commitment to Sustainability

 COP26

-COP26 aims to mobilise finance as a mechanism to achieve its climate goals; countries need to manage the increasing impacts of climate change on their citizens’ lives and they need the funding to do it.
-The scale and speed of the changes needed will require all forms of finance including:
+COP26 aimed to mobilise finance as a mechanism to achieve its climate goals; countries need to manage the increasing impacts of climate change on their citizens’ lives and they need the funding to do it.
+The scale and speed of the changes require all forms of finance including:

 1. Public finance for the development of infrastructure we need to transition to a greener and more climate-resilient economy.